LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Description:** Specifies the name of the text file that contains orbit information of satellites.
 TLE stands for a two-line element set, which is a data format encoding a list of orbital elements of an Earth-orbiting object for a given point in time, the epoch.
 By using TLE of a satellite, LDAR-Sim can estimate the position of satellite above earth at specific time.

-**Notes on acquisition:** It is only required for satellite.
+**Notes on acquisition:** Current information can be obtained from CelesTrak or similar online databases.

-**Notes of caution:** Please be sure the satellite is included in the TLE file
+**Notes of caution:** Please be sure the satellite is included in the TLE file.
+Prediction accuracy decreases away from the epoch.

 ### &lt;TLE_label (satellite only)&gt; - Work in progress